AylaNetworks/ayla-documentation/src/devices/ayla-linux-agent/tutorials/add-red-button/index.md

 b: block
 ---

-This tutorial shows you how to add a new button to your RPi device.
-It also shows you how to add a new property, Red_button, to the host application (appd), and to the corresponding digital twin in the Ayla Cloud.
+This tutorial shows you how to control a red button with your version of the host application using a new property called Red_button which you will add to the Host Application and to the digital twin in the Ayla Cloud.

 # Wire and test the Red Button